joshtynjala/actionscript-3.0-developers-guide/user-interaction/basics-of-user-interaction.md

 </div>

-The input discovery APIs let you take advantage of a user’s device capabilities, or provide alternatives when those capabilities are not present.
+The input discovery APIs let you take advantage of a user's device capabilities, or provide alternatives when those capabilities are not present.
 These API are especially useful for developing mobile and touch-enabled applications.
 For example, if you have an interface for a mobile device that has small buttons for